 A fund has been created for projects which are led by, or of benefit to, the resident communities of the Lake District National Park.
 Find out more about the community fund.

-Take a look at what's going in and around the South of the Lake District:
+Take a look at what's going in and around the East of the Lake District: